USNavalResearchLaboratory/eispac/README.md

 2. **scripts**: GUI and command line tools

-2. **users_guide**: PDF with instructions and examples for how to use the code.
-Also includes the LaTeX source code.
+2. **docs**: Source reStructuredText files used to build the documentation

 The `QUICK_GUIDE.md` text document also give a very brief overview of some key functions.
 It should also be noted that `mpfit.py` was written by Mark Rivers and Sergey Kopsov and